vinceskahan/v5wiki/Meteo-Services.md

 Actual more then 200 (Q1/2021) stations are working with our special-build receiver based on a raspberry pi receiving DAVIS Station signals directly.
 We also built solar powered stations with GSM and GPS receiving DAVIS Station data building an agriculture network and also a network for sailors here.
 Next step is going with LORA / LORAWLAN networks.
 Here we are in BETA-field tests.

-The MeteoServices extension /formerly weather365) (for weeWX will send data to our network.
-This extension allows weeWX to send data to the MeteoServices (formerly Weather365) network.
+The MeteoServices extension (formerly weather365) for weeWX will send data to our network.
+This extension allows weeWX to send data to the MeteoServices (formerly weather365) network.

 The service is free.
 We use your weather data for model-control, development and climate-analyses / climate-predictions.